in

 After 10 years

-Significant Weight loss after 10 years of Gastric Sleeve:
+Significant Weight Loss after 10 years of Gastric Sleeve:

-In a study that included a total of 240 patients who had either a gastric sleeve surgery or gastric bypass were followed for up to 10 years.
+In a study that included a total of 240 patients who had either a gastric sleeve surgery or a gastric bypass were followed for up to 10 years.

 Substantial weight loss was observed after 10 years in both groups of patients who had gastric sleeve or gastric bypass surgery done.

-The percentage of EWL (excess body weight loss) was 43.5% ( 2.1 – 109.9%) over a period of 10 years in the LSG group (gastric sleeve group) and 50.7% in the gastric bypass group.
+The percentage of EWL (excess body weight loss) was 43.5% ( 2.1 – 109.9%) over 10 years in the LSG group (gastric sleeve group) and 50.7% in the gastric bypass group.

-Diabetes remission was 26% and 33% in the gastric sleeve group and gastric bypass groups respectively [Ref]
+Diabetes remission was 26% and 33% in the gastric sleeve group and gastric bypass groups, respectively [Ref]

 Other parameters are tabulated below: